kworam/ProcScript/README.md

-A ProcScript Demo
+ProcScript Demos
 ------------------------------

-For a simple demonstration of how to use ProcScript, see the ProcScript demonstration app in the *demo* folder of this repository.
-The source code is brief and heavily commented.
-Reading and running this example is a great way to quickly learn ProcScript.
+For simple demonstrations of how to use ProcScript, see the ProcScript demo apps in this repository.
+The demos are brief and heavily commented and provide a great way to quickly learn ProcScript.

+*corsDemo*
+This demo uses ProcScript to send Cross Origin Resource Sharing (CORS) requests to websites.
+The heavily commented, brief code shows ProcScript making XmlHttpRequests and writing to a WebSQL database.

+*procRunnerDemo*
+This demo shows Proc Runners controlling multiple Procs running in Sequence, Parallel, Fallback or Race operations.
+The attractive, interactive GUI allows full control over duration, timeout and abort and also allows for nesting of Proc Runners.